Hizoco Business Whitepaper

 - Regional KYC Design: The Hizoco App does not store user personal information.
 When users first import or create an on-chain account, the system encrypts and stores "phone number + verification SMS + public key information" on-chain to prove the user passed phone verification at a specific time.
 Regulatory authorities can call on-chain verification interfaces in compliance with requirements.
 The binding mechanism between on-chain accounts and real identities will be gradually improved based on regulatory requirements and technical capabilities.

-Hizoco has designed a complete on-chain toolchain around three real business needs, which is the core difference between Hizoco and purely technical public chains.
+Hizoco has designed a complete on-chain toolchain around three real business needs — this is the core difference between Hizoco and purely technical public chains.

-Use Case 1: Software and AI Tool Original Security Audit
+Use Case 1: Original Security Audit for Software and AI Tools

 The core pain points for software developers and AI tool creators are high costs, long cycles, and difficult proof of original ownership, as well as inability to trace code after malicious modification.
 Traditional software copyright registration typically takes months and costs hundreds to thousands of yuan.